2-Month-Old Baby

 How much should a 2-month-old eat?

-- Bottle feeding: How much formula should you give a 2-month-old baby?
+- Bottle-feeding: How much formula does a 2-month-old eat?
 Your bottle-fed baby probably feeds every three to four hours.
 Just like adults, they might have a meal where they’re extra hungry or don't eat much at all.
 That’s normal.

 How long should a 2-month-old sleep?